UCI-Libraries/Python/README.md

         Quit command prompt by typing exit then pressing [Enter]

 This will provide you with both Git and Bash in the Git Bash program.

 Mac OS X

 The default shell in all versions of Mac OS X is Bash, so no need to install anything.
 You access Bash from the Terminal (found in /Applications/Utilities).
 See the Git installation video tutorial for an example on how to open the Terminal.
 You may want to keep Terminal in your dock for this workshop.

 Linux

 The default shell is usually Bash, but if your machine is set up differently you can run it by opening a terminal and typing bash.
 There is no need to install anything.

 Text Editor

 When you're writing code, it's nice to have a text editor that is optimized for writing code, with features like automatic color-coding of key words.
 The default text editor on Mac OS X and Linux is usually set to Vim, which is not famous for being intuitive. if you accidentally find yourself stuck in it, try typing the escape key, followed by :q! (colon, lower-case 'q', exclamation mark), then hitting Return to return to the shell.
-Windows
-Video Tutorial

-nano is a basic editor and the default that instructors use in the workshop.
+Windows: nano is a basic editor and the default that instructors use in the workshop.
 To install it, download the Library Carpentry    Windows installer and double click on the file to run it.
 This installer requires an active internet connection.

-Others editors that you can use are Notepad++ or Sublime Text.
+Other editors that you can use are Notepad++ or Sublime Text.
 Be aware that you must add its installation directory to your system path.
 Please ask your instructor to help you do this.
-Mac OS X

-nano is a basic editor and the default that instructors use in the workshop.
+Mac OS X: nano is a basic editor and the default that instructors use in the workshop.
 See the Git installation video tutorial for an example on how to open nano.
 It should be pre-installed.

-Others editors that you can use are Text Wrangler or Sublime Text.
+Other editors that you can use are Text Wrangler or Sublime Text.
-Linux

-nano is a basic editor and the default that instructors use in the workshop.
+Linux: nano is a basic editor and the default that instructors use in the workshop.
 It should be pre-installed.

-Others editors that you can use are Gedit, Kate or Sublime Text.
+Other editors that you can use are Gedit, Kate or Sublime Text.